-Claytor Lake is a beautiful 4,472-acre lake built in the 1940s by the creation of the Claytor Dam.
-The dam and lake were named after the vice president of the Appalachian Power Company, W. Graham Claytor Sr. In 1944, the citizens grew interested in making a state park near the lake and by 1946, a private firm gathered the money to buy 437 acres of land and give it to the Virginia government for the creation of Claytor Lake State Park.
+Claytor Lake is a beautiful 4,472-acre lake made in the 1940s by the creation of the Claytor Dam.
+The dam and lake were named after the vice president of the Appalachian Power Company, W. Graham Claytor Sr. In 1944, the citizens grew interested in making a state park near the lake, and by 1946, a private firm gathered the money to buy 437 acres of land and give it to the Virginia government for the creation of Claytor Lake State Park.

-The roads leading into the park is paved with minimum potholes that may jostle you as you drive.
-You can use your bike or walk around the park in order to experience the full beauty of it all.
+The road leading into the park is paved with some potholes that may jostle you as you drive.
+You can use your bike or walk around the park to experience the full beauty of it all.
 Those who have boats can use one of the many boating docks along the lake shoreline.
-On your way to the park, a shopping center is located 10 miles away, where you can pick up groceries and other essentials that you may need.
-There are a few nearby towns like Pulaski, Newbern, and Harper where you can stop by to go shopping or spend an evening dining out.
+On your way to the park, a shopping center is located 10 miles away, where you can get some snacks and other essentials.
+There are a few nearby towns like Pulaski, Newbern, and Harper, where you can stop by to go shopping or spend an evening dining out.

 Campground C is located along the Shady Ridge Trail and only offers 12 sites that can fit RVs and trailers less than 20 feet.
-There are no hookups here but a dumping station is nearby.
-The sites vary from level to hilly and the trees provide plenty of shade.
-You will have some privacy from your neighbor thanks to the abundance of trees and shrubs.
+There are no hookups here, but a dumping station is nearby.
+The sites vary from level to hilly, and the trees provide plenty of shade.
+You’ll get a little bit of seclusion away from your neighbors thanks to the abundance of shrubbery and trees.
 Half of the spaces are for reservations only, while the other half are for walk-ins.
 With the limited number of spaces, though, it is best to make a reservation well in advance.

-Campground D has 40 sites and is more ideal for the larger RVs, as it can fit RVs and trailers that are up to 35-foot long.
-This is the best campground for RVs, as it offers water and electric hookups.
-There are no sewer hookups here but a dumping station is nearby for you to dispose of your waste.
-The sites are leveled with gravel bedding and the trees surrounding them provide plenty of shade from the summer’s glaring sun.
-The sites are close together, so you won’t have much privacy unless you visit when the park has a few campers.
+Campground D has 40 sites and is ideal for the larger RVs, as it can fit RVs and trailers that are up to 35 feet long.
+This is the best campground for RVs, as it offers electric and water hookups.
+There are no sewer hookups here, but an RV dumping site is available for use.
+These sites are leveled with gravel bedding, and the trees surrounding them provide plenty of shade from the summer’s glaring sun.
+The sites are close together, so you won’t have much privacy unless you visit when the park has few campers.
 Half of the sites are pull-through, while the other half offers a back-in option.

 Amenities include hot showers, picnic tables, restrooms, and a fire ring.
-You are prohibited from bringing your own firewood, but you can get some from the park staff if you ask.
+You are not allowed to bring in your own wood, but you can get some from the park staff if you ask.
 Each campsite allows two vehicles in addition to a camping unit.
-If you want a summer or spring spot then please reserve your spot at least six months in advance otherwise your campsite cannot be guaranteed.
+If you want a summer or spring spot, then please reserve your spot at least six months in advance; otherwise, your campsite cannot be guaranteed.